lynnlangit/aws-for-bioinformatics/6_Automation/1_Use_Code_Repository.md

-# Use Source Repositories for Code Source Control
+# Use Code Repositories for Code Source Control

 ### Why do this
  - USE AWS to host your reasearch job(s) source code